 As I finish up losing the rest of this baby weight, I thought I’d speed it along by going sugar free, including my favorite – raw honey.
-This leaves me with stevia as my only sweetener option.
-I prefer the Nunaturals brand, as it does not have that bitter aftertaste.
+This leaves me with stevia or monk fruit as sweetener options.
+I prefer the Nunaturals brand, as it does not have that bitter aftertaste; or Pure Monk, since it is just monk fruit and no other additives.
 This recipe is loaded with nourishing fats and protein.
 Remember – fats don’t make you fat!
 Sugar does.
 Overloading the body with sugar, whether in the form of actual sugar cane, or white potatoes, or refined grains forces the body to flood the system with too much insulin, which begin the real problems – along with weight gain.
 But, I digress.

 The “diet” I have put together is basically a real foods diet (I say “diet” loosely, because it’s not really restrictive to me, or calorie-reducing as modern fad diets).
 I keep my sourdough bread to a minimum, eat no sugar; but eat lots of healthy fats, veggies, quality proteins, nuts, seeds, and low-sugar fruits.
 I still enjoy my raw dairy – but fermented or just the cream for desserts.
 This is temporary for me until I reach my normal weight, then I will go back to eating properly prepared grains as I need them, and my healthy treats with some sucanat or raw honey.